Exactly when is it safe to have sex after C-Section surgery?

 Some doctors may be more conservative recommending as long as 8 weeks before having sex.

 Do You Absolutely have to wait 6 weeks to have sex after your C-Section?

 Yes.
 However there are many women that don’t.
 In face some women have sex as soon as one week or even a few days after having their C-Section.

-Does this mean it’s OK to risk it and have sex sooner?
+Does that mean it’s OK to risk it and have sex sooner?